 Note that when you have a claim from an accident, the deductible is the responsibility of the owner of the vehicle, if they are responsible for the accident.
 If you are not responsible for the accident, your deductible is waived.

-Personal Truck insurance does not cover fraudulent claims, breaches on conditions of your policy such as participating in illegal activities like street racing or illicit trade or transportation, using your personal vehicle for commercial purposes, a collision that was caused by something specifically listed as an exclusion on your policy, allowing an excluded driver to drive your truck, and any additional accessories or modifications to the vehicle that are not stock and were not disclosed on the application.
+Personal truck insurance does not cover fraudulent claims, breaches on conditions of your policy such as participating in illegal activities like street racing or illicit trade or transportation, using your personal vehicle for commercial purposes, a collision that was caused by something specifically listed as an exclusion on your policy, allowing an excluded driver to drive your pick-up truck, and any additional accessories or modifications to the vehicle that are not stock and were not disclosed on the application.